 Protein is a macronutrient our bodies use to grow and develop, break down and digest food, and repair body tissues like muscle after exercise, among other things.
 It may even help support weight-loss or weight-maintenance goals.

 One of the quickest and easiest ways to meet your daily protein intake goals is a shake.
 As you savor every tasty sip, you might be curious about your protein shake ingredients.
 Glad you asked!

-Haven’t tried Openfit’s Plant Based Protein Shake yet?
+Haven’t tried Openfit’s Plant-Based Nutrition Shake yet?
 Get it here!

 1. Pea Protein Powder

 Pea protein powder is quickly becoming the go-to plant-based protein.
 While whey and casein serve their purposes, pea protein is a great way to minimize your intake of animal products while still giving your body the amino acids it needs for a balanced diet.

 Pea protein absorbs at a medium rate, which helps give it a nice balance, so that it’ll help keep you satisfied without completely weighing you down.
 Also, it doesn’t include common allergens like milk or soy, which makes it a great alternative over more controversial protein sources.